kararei/tp/docs/DeveloperGuide.md

 **MSS**

-1. Travel Agent requests to add a new contact with details (name, phone number, email, address, and tag).
+1. Travel Agent requests to add a new contact with details (name, phone number, email, address, tag and notes).
 2. System validates the contact details.
 3. System adds the contact to the contact list.
-4. System displays a success message: "New contact added: [Name]."
+4. System displays a success message for adding the contact.

     Use case ends.